• Skip to primary navigation

 Overall, if you are looking for a flavorful cut of beef that remains juicy and tender when cooked correctly, strip steak might just be the perfect choice for you.

-Its versatility allows it to be used in a variety of dishes from classic steak frites to beef stir-fries, making it a great addition to any mealtime menu without breaking the bank.
+Its versatility allows it to be used in a variety of dishes from classic steak frites to beef stir-fries, making it a good addition to any mealtime menu without breaking the bank.

 What is New York Strip?

-New York Strip refers to a beef steak cut from the short loin section of the cow’s back.
+New York Strip refers to a beef steak cut from the short loin section of the cow's back - compare with a larger loin cut in Porterhouse vs New York Strip comparison.

 This cut, also known as Ambassador Steak, Kansas City strip, or top loin steak, is exceptionally tender due to its low-fat content and pronounced grain.